As a coach, I am often asked what is the best running watch for cross country or track.

 My Running Watch Recommendations

-Regarding kids, I prefer to keep the features simple and the ease of use simple.
+When it comes recommending a running watch for kids and teens, I recommend that you keep the features list to the basic needs.
+Mainly tracking distance, heart rate (intensity) for the reasons of keeping things simple and ease of use.
 The last thing we want is for the watch to be a distraction.
 Either of these watches will work.

-However, if I were purchasing one for my child, I would probably go with the Garmin 45 or 55.
-They are cheaper than their more expensive, top-end counterparts and contain everything your child will need.
+If I were personally purchasing one for my child, I would go with the Forerunner 55.
+They are cheaper than their more expensive, top-end counterparts and more than capable.
+In fact, the Forerunner seems about the same level of quality than some of my more expensive models.

 Final Thoughts

-While a running watch can be expensive, and there are many options on the market, I have found that when used appropriately, a GPS watch can help your child train at the proper pace.
+While a running watch can be expensive, I have found that when used appropriately, a GPS watch can help your child train better.

-I don’t require the kids or adults I coach to use a running watch.
-But if one is available, verifying that workouts are done correctly can be very helpful.
+In my coaching practice, I don’t require the kids or adults I work with to use a running watch.
+However, if one is available, verifying that their workouts are done correctly is extremely useful.
+So useful, that many team coaches I know use a running watch combined with Strava to ensure their athletes are training during the off-season.